Roland A. Steiner

-Roland A. Steiner (December 1839 - January 12, 1906) was a physician, planter, folklorist, and amateur archaeologist who resided in Georgia for most of his life.
+Roland A. Steiner (December 1839 - January 12, 1906) was an American physician, planter, folklorist, and amateur archaeologist who resided in the US state of Georgia for most of his life.
 His archaeological pursuits in Georgia are his most prominent lifetime achievement.
 He also made significant contributions in the nascent disciplines of cultural anthropology and folklore.

 Early life and education

 Roland was born in Philadelphia, Pennsylvania in December 1839 to Dr. Henry Hagner Steiner, a physician, and Susannah Wilhelmina Yoe Steiner.
 Roland fought at Richmond and Chancellorsville, Virginia during the Civil War as a private with Company C of the 48th Regiment, Georgia Volunteer Infantry, Army of Northern Virginia.

 Roland graduated from Princeton College in New Jersey in 1861, and he graduated from the Medical College of Virginia during the spring of 1864.

 On October 13, 1870, Roland married Willhelmine J. Taylor, who was one of the wealthiest women in Georgia.
 Their wedding took place in Manhattan, New York, New York.